Daniel L. Geyser *

-* Admitted only to practice in Texas and California.
-Practice temporarily authorized pending admission under C.R.C.P.
-205.6.
+* Admitted to practice in Texas and California.
+Not admitted in Colorado.

 Daniel L. Geyser is Chair of the firm’s U.S. Supreme Court Practice and a member of its Appellate Group.
 He focuses on complex and high-stakes appellate litigation, representing clients in the Supreme Court of the United States and in courts of appeals nationwide.
-He was named one of Law360’s 2022 “Appellate MVPs,” an honor awarded to only four lawyers in the United States—Dan’s second time winning the award in the past four years.
+In the past three Terms alone, Dan has had five cert. petitions granted, argued six SCOTUS merits cases, and secured multiple wins in high-stakes disputes.
+He was named one of Law360’s 2022 “Appellate MVPs,” an honor awarded to only four lawyers in the United States—Dan’s second time winning the award in the past five years.

 Dan is widely regarded as one of the nation’s leading Supreme Court and appellate lawyers.
 The Legal 500 reports that Dan is “recognized by peers and clients alike as ‘an extraordinary oral advocate and brief writer,’” “stand[ing] out for his sheer brainpower and creative thinking” (2020); clients say “Geyser’s intellect and analysis are peerless” (2021); “‘[h]is legal analysis is brilliant and on point, and his written and oral advocacy is very strong and powerful’” (2020).
-Chambers USA describes Dan as a “‘superb lawyer with impeccable judgment and a wonderful manner in oral arguments,’” adding he has “‘that rare ability to make clients and legal counsel at ease, even under difficult circumstances.
+Chambers USA describes Dan as “‘an incredible talent,’” whose work is “‘impressive,’” “‘fabulous,’” and “‘brilliant’” (2024); he is recognized as a “‘superb lawyer with impeccable judgment and a wonderful manner in oral arguments,’” adding he has “‘that rare ability to make clients and legal counsel at ease, even under difficult circumstances.
 He instills confidence’” (2020).

 Beyond the Supreme Court, Dan handles high-stakes matters in appellate courts nationwide, litigating cases in virtually every major area of federal law (especially securities, bankruptcy, patents, ERISA, and arbitration).
 For plaintiffs, he has crafted legal strategy in matters generating over a half-billion in recovery.
 For defendants, he has won appeals in 8- and 9-figure disputes.
 He has special expertise at the rehearing stage, and has argued before the en banc Ninth Circuit (winning 10-1).
 In addition to an active federal practice, Dan has handled landmark state-court appeals, including arguing seven times before the Texas Supreme Court.